-\Articulation Criteria for LPN Advanced Standing

-LPN candidates are required to meet the requirements of the College along with the ASN program admission criteria and complete all pre-enrollment and enrollment requirements.
-In addition, applicants must submit official transcripts and proof of current or previous LPN license in good standing as a requirement for admission.
+Articulation Criteria for LPN, Paramedics, and Military Health Professionals LPN and Medical Providers such as Paramedics and Military Health Professionals such as Navy Corpsman, Army Combat Medic Specialists, and Airforce- Aerospace Medical Service Technicians with approved certifications and education candidates are required to meet the requirements of the College along with the ASN program admission criteria and complete all pre-enrollment and enrollment requirements.
+In addition, applicants must submit official transcripts and proof of current Professional License/Educations/ and training, as well as being in good standing as a requirement for admission.
 Applicants articulating directly from LPN programs must obtain LPN licensure by the completion of the semester that NUAS 115 is taken.
+LPN applicants who are enrolled in NUAS240 consecutively must be licensed.